AdobeDocs/commerce-pwa-studio/src/pages/metapackages/open-source/index.md

     },
     ```

-1. Require in `magento/magento2-pwa` extension by adding the following to your cloud instances `composer.json` file.
+1. Require in `magento/magento2-pwa` extension by adding the following to the `composer.json` file of your cloud instances.

     ```json
     "require": {